-The biological functions assigned to genes were similar for all hosts and V. dahliae (Figure 5).
+The biological functions assigned to genes were mostly similar across hosts and V. dahliae isolates (Figure 5).
 Most genes were involved in cellular and metabolic processes, binding and catalytic activity.
-More specifically, the functional roles of the genes detected herein were mostly associated with defense responses in the hosts and pathogenicity in the fungus.
+The functional roles of the genes detected herein were mostly associated with defense responses in the hosts and pathogenicity in the fungus.

 For the hosts, the biological function of the DEGs varied depending on the isolate of V. dahliae with which they were inoculated.
-For example, Pathogenicity-related (PR) genes like PR04 and PRR1 (Vleeshouwers et al. 2000) were significantly upregulated (adjusted P value < 0.05) in potato plants when challenged with the 653 isolate compared to the control and 111.
+For example, Pathogenicity-related (PR) genes like PR04 and PRR1 (Vleeshouwers et al. 2000) were significantly upregulated (adjusted P value < 0.05) in potato plants when challenged with the aggressive 653 isolate compared to the control and less aggressive 111 isolate.
 The transcription factor WRK40, which plays an important role in plant signal transduction upon pathogen recognition (Eulgem and Somssich 2007), was also differentially expressed in potato infected with isolate 111 compared to the non-inoculated control.